KenticoDevTrev/KenticoHtmlLocalizer/README.md

-# XperienceCommunity.HtmlLocalizer
+# XperienceCommunity.Localizer
-Adds fallback support of Kentico Xperience's Localization keys/translations to the default IHtmlLocalizer (and IStringLocalizer/IViewLocalizer)
+Adds fallback support of Kentico Xperience's Localization keys/translations to the default IHtmlLocalizer/IStringLocalizer/IViewLocalizer)

 In the past, most translation keys / translations were controlled through Kentico Xperience's Localization -> Resource strings.
 This allowed users to create keys and translate them, with fall back to the default language.